RenzeLou/RenzeLou.github.io/_pages/about.md

 I am a first-year PhD student at Temple University, supervised by Prof. [Wenpeng Yin](https://sites.google.com/site/yinwenpeng1987/).
 My research interests include but are not limited to **Information Extraction** and **Pre-trained Language Model**.
 Recently, I have been studying **Emotion Analysis in Conversations** intensively.

 ## Updates:
-- June 2022: Two of our works were submitted to EMNLP 2022.
+- Jun.
+2022: Two of our works were submitted to EMNLP 2022.
 - May 2022: **I received several Ph.D. offers and chose Temple University finally.**
-- April 2022: One of my works was submitted to ARR Apr.
+- Apr.
+2022: One of my works was submitted to ARR Apr.
-- February 2022: One of my works was submitted to ARR Feb.
+- Feb.
+2022: One of my works was submitted to ARR Feb.
-- October 2021: I came to CUHK-SZ and recieved a research assistantship, advised by Prof. Yan Song.
+- Oct.
+2021: I came to CUHK-SZ and recieved a research assistantship, advised by Prof. Yan Song.
-- Augest 2021: **One of my works was accepted by EMNLP 2021.**
+- Aug.
+2021: **One of my works was accepted by EMNLP 2021.**

 ## Research Experience: